-Metabolomics Phase 2: I will hopefully be able to collect enough money to then fund metabolomic assays with Dr. Beatrice Golomb at UCSD.
+After performing some initial individual metabolomics I will hopefully be able to collect enough money to then fund metabolomic assays with Dr. Beatrice Golomb at UCSD.
 She has the expertise, and the equipment to take it to the next level.
 She is however in need of funding to do so, since she takes no funding from the pharmaceutical industry.
 It is important however to collect the necessary amount before this phase is started, as opposed to just trickling in donations directly to her.
 By going into the research with a ‘full purse’ and the preliminary metablomics already completed, the research can be community directed and still remain academically authoritative.
-If you would like to donate to this endeavors click the link below (the donation will be earmarked for this purpose):
+If you would like to donate to this endeavors click the link below (make sure to mark your donation for Metabolomics in the payment notes field so it will be earmarked solely for this purpose):

-Please note: If at any time I am unable to complete any of these research trials, the totality of the money would be donated to Dr. Beatrice Golomb at UCSD for ongoing FQ research.
+Please note: If at any time I am unable to complete any of these research trials, the totality of the money earmarked for FQ research would be donated to Dr. Beatrice Golomb at UCSD for ongoing FQ research.

 Website Upkeep: I have a professional web developer who actually runs the nuts and bolts of the website programming.
 For the most part he does this pro bono and I pay for the design, web-hosting, because it is my passion.
-Nonetheless, it still takes a considerable amount of bandwidth on behind the scene costs to keep the website up and running.
-If you feel led to donate to the website’s upkeep you may do so by clicking the link below (the donation will be earmarked for this purpose):
+Nonetheless, this is a grassroots endeavors and I compete with websites that are much bigger and better funded.
+Maintaining this website takes a considerable amount of bandwidth and behind the scene costs to keep the website up and running.
+Also, any money in the fund would be used to keep the website up and running if anything would happen to me.
+If you feel led to donate to the website’s upkeep you may do so by clicking the link below (make sure to mark your donation for Website Upkeep in the payment notes field so it will be earmarked solely for this purpose):